-First of all, it offers protection.
 If you've ever given evidence at a trial or examination for discovery — and you were coached by a lawyer prior to giving that evidence — you were undoubtedly told to pause and think about the question asked prior to ever opening your mouth.
-You were then told to answer that question and that question only.
+You were then told to answer the question asked and that question only.
 Then you were told to stop talking.
 (Although a lawyer may tell you to "shut up," the net result is exactly the same.)

-Does your legal counsel tell you to P-A-S because he or she wants you to reduce or eliminate your credibility as a witness?
+Does your legal counsel tell you to pause-answer-stop because he or she wants you to reduce or eliminate your credibility as a witness?
 No, the lawyer wants you to protect yourself and protect your credibility.

-One evening, I went to Home Depot to do some research.
+One evening, I went to my local Home Depot to do some research.
 I had the good fortune of encountering a very confident young man who had obviously installed a lot of ceramic tile.
 How did I know he was confident?
 He did not feel compelled to talk endlessly whenever I asked him a question.

 In fact, he simply answered each question and stopped talking, waiting patiently for the next question.

-In the 15 or 20 minutes that we chatted, I bet I easily asked more than 100 questions.
-My 18-year-old son was with me and, as we were walking out of the store he remarked: "Dad, that was amazing.
+In the 15 or 20 minutes that we chatted, I easily asked more than 100 questions.
+My son was with me and, as we were walking out of the store he remarked: "Dad, that was amazing.
 I can't believe how much I learned.
 I know exactly how to install tiles and what needs to be done.
 You asked great questions."

 The same applies to other situations.
 Want a reporter to trust you?
 Want the management team or board of directors to trust that you'll deliver?
-Teach yourself the same simple tactic.
+Want to be more transparent?

 Pause.
-Answer the question.
+Answer the question asked and only the question asked.
 Stop talking.

 ________________________________Eric Bergman, ABC, APR, MC, FCPRS